Disability-Inclusive Humanitarian Action: Tools and Guidance

 Latest resources and tools for use, upscale and replication

-Each box has a brief descript on what, for whom and by whom and includes a link to the resource.
+Each box contains a brief description on what for, for whom and by whom the tools are and includes a link to the resource.

 Guidance to adapt food security data collection tools and processes